 - Users who want to import Gmail to Thunderbird or another email client find it crucial to import Google Takeout data.

-- Import Google Takeout to Thunderbird also offers additional layer of protection to keep backup file for future use.
+- Importing Google Takeout data into Thunderbird also offers an additional layer of protection by keeping a local backup file for future use.

 How to Download Your Data Using Google Takeout?